-Wireless condition monitoring systems rooted in the Industrial Internet of Things (IIoT) reduce labor costs by allowing plant personnel within range of IIoT-enabled sensors to instantly access condition levels with their mobile device.
+Wireless condition monitoring systems rooted in the Internet of Things (IoT) reduce labor costs by allowing plant personnel to instantly access condition levels from anywhere with an internet connection.
 Sensors placed at several points throughout a process allows users to gather information for multiple conditions simultaneously:

 Most metal forming assets are hydraulically or pneumatically driven, so ensuring the right amount of pressure is being applied protects against failure or overload of assets, including:

 Punch, stamp, and turret presses

 High-flow water lines